SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 Define design variables
 =======================

-As shown in the diagram below, for RM3 study considered in |example.m|_ the design variables are the radius of the surface float, ``r1``, the radius of the heave plate, ``r2``, the draft of the surface float, ``d1``, and the depth of the heave plate, ``d2``, such that ``x = [r1, r2, d1, d2]``.
+As shown in the diagram below, for RM3 study considered in |optimization.m| the design variables are the radius of the surface float, ``r1``, the radius of the heave plate, ``r2``, the draft of the surface float, ``d1``, and the depth of the heave plate, ``d2``, such that ``x = [r1, r2, d1, d2]``.
 The optimization